violazhong/violazhong.github.io/index.md

 I am a researcher on fairness and interpretability in machine learning.
 I previously worked on: the accoutability & fairness issue in tenant screening tools & eviction records.
 Now I write code for [fairlearn](https://fairlearn.github.io/): an open-source python library on fair machine learning.

-I was educated in data science, economics and math.
-My latest educational affiliation is New York University.
+I was educated in data science, economics and math, latestly in New York University.
 Before NYU, I worked for a startup in China.
 I used to work directly with a varity of entrepreneurs, auditors, lawyers, policymakers, researchers and engineers, so I could do math, write code, read legal paper/cases and financial statements.
 Now I have an engineer day job, but I am always open to joining exciting projects.
 Please feel free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research Outreach